 Provisions are recognized when the Group has a present obligation (legal or constructive) as a result of a past event and it is probable that an outflow of resources will be required to settle the obligation and a reliable estimate can be made of the amount of the provision.
-Information on estimation uncertainties can be found in note 2.3.
+Information on estimation uncertainties can be found in note 2.3 Estimation Uncertainties and Exercise of Judgment.